About Susan Fee | Author-Speaker-Counselor

 Behind the Scenes

-Susan is an avid hiker, runner and cyclist.
-She's tried (and mostly succeeded) at zip-lining, canoeing, kayaking, white water rafting, rock climbing, horseback riding, skiing, ice skating, roller skating, paddle boarding, body surfing, and golf.
-She loves to do all these things while traveling.
-She's lived in eight states, traveled to all 50, and visited multiple countries.
+I'm an avid hiker, runner and cyclist.
+I've tried (and mostly succeeded) at zip-lining, canoeing, kayaking, white water rafting, rock climbing, horseback riding, skiing, ice skating, roller skating, paddle boarding, body surfing, snowshoeing, yoga and golf.
+I love to do all these things while traveling.
+I lived in eight states, traveled to all 50, and visited multiple countries.
 Click on the picture gallery below to see just a few adventures.

 Closer to home, Susan and her husband, Allan Fee, live in the heart of Seattle.
 Susan relies on public transportation, mainly for all the good people watching.
 There are many days when Susan should be writing, but you can find her wandering around Pike Place Market instead for "inspiration."
 Susan is a volunteer narrator for Washington Talking Books and a Red Cross Disaster Mental Health Counselor.
 Other hobbies include attending and speaking at Moth storytelling events, improv, cooking (counts as improv), and reading (mostly non-fiction).
 Her most treasured possession is her bubble umbrella (yes, true Seattleites do use umbrellas) because it reminds her of her childhood, walking home from school in the rain.